martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 # Indicating Stream Dependency on Certificate Authentication {#frame}

-Servers which employ reactive certificate authentication can require that authentication on multiple resources.
-Because many requests could be awaiting responses to the same CertificateRequest, it is insufficient to use the stream ID as the `certificate_request_id` or `application_context_id`.

 The WAITING_FOR_AUTH frame (0xFRAME-TBD) is sent by servers to indicate that processing of a request is blocked pending authentication outside of the HTTP channel.
 The frame includes a request identifier which can be used to correlate